SmartekWorks/result-export/README.md

 **Note** : the following parameters will be ignored if the `ids` list is not empty.

+* `lastCount`(mandatory): the result index (positive integer) in all the results meeting the filters below for any single test case.
+For instance, `1` means the latest result, and `2` means the one before the latest.
 * `setID`(mandatory): the unique ID (string) of the test set in the target workspace, which can be got from the test set url.
 For instance, the set ID is **"9"** in the url `http://swathub.com/app/support/samples/scenarios/set/9`.
 * `tags`(optional): tags filtering the scenarios to export, separated by comma.
 * `platform`(optional): the platform to export.
 It means any platform if the value is an empty string.
 * `status`(optional): the status of the result to export, `finished`, `failed`, `ok` or `ng`.
 It means any status if the value is an empty string.
 * `beforeDate`(optional): the date when results generated before, in the format of `YYYY/MM/DD hh:mm:ss`.
 It means now if the value is an empty string.
 Please be noted the timezone of `beforeDate` is Asia/Tokyo.
-* `lastCount`(mandatory): the last count of the results meet the above filters, 1 means the last one.

 #### Sample target file